Postgraduate ( full-time, part-time)

 100% of your assessment will be through coursework.
 This could include essays, blogs, a reflective portfolio, self-reflective log, handouts, video presentation, mind maps, reports, a research proposal and a major project.
 You'll also get the chance to carry out an applied project in either a personal or professional setting, to give you experience of how positive psychology can be implemented in practice.

-You’ll choose four modules from the list of 12 available across Cambridge and Paris, including the module ‘Research Methods for Psychology (online)’.
-You'll also complete a major project.
+You’ll choose three modules from the list of 12 available across Cambridge and Paris.
+In addition you will complete an Introduction to Positive Psychology module (Paris or Cambridge), the ‘Research Methods for Psychology (online)’ module and a major project.

 The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
 Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.